PSBlue/Blue/CONTRIBUTING.md

 ### Stuff to remember
 * Focus on pipeline-ability
 * Focus on use case, not the api structure.
-For example, `Get-ArmResource -name "MyRg" | Get-ArmVm` should be a perfectly acceptable way of listing VMs in a resource group
+For example, `Get-ArmResourceGroup -name "MyRg" | Get-ArmVm` should be a perfectly acceptable way of listing VMs in a resource group
 * Fail correctly: A function should generally not cause terminating errors, and a function should fail and return instead of failing and continuing.
 In general, make the function behave nicely.